-Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to save, or even pay in advance, for education expenses.
+Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to invest, or even pay in advance, for education expenses.

-Earnings in a 529 plan can be tax deferred, with withdrawals being exempt from federal and state income taxes if you use the funds for qualified expenses such as tuition, fees, room and board and supplies.
-Many states also offer additional state tax deductions or tax credits.
+There are various advantages of investing for future education expenses in a 529 plan.
+Earnings in a 529 plan generally grow tax-deferred, and withdrawals are generally exempt from federal and state income taxes if you use the funds for qualified expenses such as tuition, fees, room and board, and supplies.2 Many states also offer a state income tax deduction or credit for your contributions.

-The five-year gifting election is a feature unique to 529 plans and increases the time that assets can grow tax-free, boosting the potential magnitude of the gifts.
+Additionally, you can front-load your contribution to as much as $75,000 in one year per beneficiary ($150,000 for married couples) and elect to take that front-loaded contribution into account for purposes of the annual gift tax exclusion over a five-year period.3 The five-year gifting election is a feature unique to 529 plans and increases the time that assets can potentially grow tax-free, boosting the potential magnitude of the gifts.

-If you have the means, you can even take advantage of the six-year gift tax averaging.
-To do this, you can contribute one years’ worth of gifts in December, followed by five years of contributions in January, effectively making six years’ worth of contributions in just two months.
+If you have the means, you can even take advantage of six-year gift tax averaging.
+To do this, you can contribute one year’s worth of gifts in December, followed by five years of contributions in January, effectively making six years’ worth of contributions in just two months.

-If you are taking required minimum distributions from a retirement account but don’t need the funds for everyday expenses, consider using those distributions to fund a 529 for grandchildren or other family members.
+If you are taking required minimum distributions from a tax-qualified retirement plan or account but don’t need the funds for everyday expenses, consider using those distributions to fund a 529 plan for grandchildren or other family members.

-While your distribution will be subject to tax, once you invest the funds in a 529 plan they can grow tax-free.
-Also, any withdrawal used for qualified higher education expenses will be tax-free as well.
-For large distributions from your retirement account you can take advantage of the accelerated gifting feature described above.
-For non-qualified distributions from your 529 savings plan, gains are subject to ordinary income tax and a 10% penalty tax (unless an exception applies).
+While your distribution will be subject to tax, once you invest the funds in a 529 plan they can generally grow tax-free.
+Also, any withdrawal used for qualified education expenses will typically be tax-free as well.
+For large distributions from your tax-qualified retirement plan or account, you can take advantage of the accelerated gifting feature described above.
+Please note that non-qualifying distributions of earnings from a 529 plan are subject to ordinary income tax and may be subject to a 10% penalty tax (unless an exception applies).